JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

 # Introduction

-This writeup was made for 2 purposes.
-Normally, my writeups are in Portuguese, but this time, I do it in English because I am in a Cyber Security degree, and I need to do an assignment for English class in the 2022 winter break.
-The assignment was to summarize and explain 3 good articles about something I like, but I didn't know what to choose, so I decided to make the "Precious" machine from HTB and read some articles about the machine's vulnerabilities.
-Also, teacher Maria's goal is to keep us interested and active in English, so I think I'm respecting the global rules =).
+This write-up was created for two purposes.
+Normally, my write-ups are in Portuguese, but this time, I am writing in English because I am in a Cyber Security degree, and I need to complete an assignment for my English class during the 2022 winter break.
+The assignment was to summarize and explain three good articles about a topic I like, but I didn't know what to choose, so I decided to make the "Precious" machine from HTB and read some articles about the machine's vulnerabilities.
+Additionally, my teacher Maria's goal is to keep us interested and active in English, so I think I am respecting the overall rules =).

-For this time, I don't go to talk about possible ways to find something or explain different stuffs that not in the machine, because it's already a lot of work write and think in English.
-I just go to talk about the machine and the way to get Administrator of the machine, and only that.
+For this time, I will not be discussing possible ways to find something or explaining different concepts that are not related to the machine, because it is already a lot of work to write and think in English.
+I will only be talking about the machine and the way to gain Administrator access to the machine.

-I try to do a lot of analogies to the real world for my teacher don't get too lost xD.
-I will try to do my best
+I will try to make analogies to the real world so that my teacher does not get lost.
+I will do my best.

 # Enumeration

-Like every machine, we need to know where to get in.
-HTB give us the IP address but, we don't know nothing more.
-The IP address is like an address of a house, but we need to figure out what doors is open to get in.
-In a machine, the doors are called "Ports" (in reference to the ports of ships that allow the arrival of goods from the outside world).
-They are always 65355 ports in all machines.
-It is a lot!!
-But we are not knock on all the ports manually...
-For that we have a tool called **nmap**.
+Like every machine, we need to know how to access it.
+HTB gives us the IP address, but we don't know anything else.
+The IP address is like the address of a house, but we need to figure out which doors are open to get in.
+In a machine, these doors are called "ports" (in reference to the ports of ships that allow the arrival of goods from the outside world).
+There are always 65,535 ports in all machines.
+It's a lot!!
+But we don't need to knock on all the ports manually...
+For that, we have a tool called **nmap**.

 First, we need to confirm that we can reach the IP: